Moil

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Moil had a median taxpayer income of $56,304 and an average income of $65,572 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is slightly below the national average, whereas Greater Darwin's median income was $66,956 with an average income of $77,199 during the same period.
-As of September 2025, current estimates based on Wage Price Index growth of 8.44% project a median income of approximately $61,056 and an average income of around $71,106 in Moil.
-According to the 2021 Census, incomes in Moil cluster around the 69th percentile nationally.
-In terms of income distribution, 35.8% of the population (756 individuals) fall within the $1,500 - $2,999 income range, which is consistent with broader trends across the metropolitan region showing 36.7% in the same category.
-Housing expenses account for 14.2% of income, while strong earnings rank residents within the 71st percentile for disposable income.
-The area's SEIFA income ranking places it in the 5th decile.
+The median taxpayer income in Moil suburb is $56,304, with an average of $65,572, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is slightly below the national average.
+In contrast, Greater Darwin has a median income of $66,956 and an average income of $77,199.
+Based on Wage Price Index growth of 8.44% since financial year 2023, estimated incomes for September 2025 would be approximately $61,056 (median) and $71,106 (average).
+According to the 2021 Census, household, family and personal incomes in Moil are at the 69th percentile nationally.
+Income distribution shows that 35.8% of residents fall within the $1,500 - $2,999 income range, consistent with broader metropolitan trends where 36.7% are in the same category.
+Housing accounts for 14.2% of income.
+Residents rank high in disposable income, at the 71st percentile, and the area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income